-2. Can you tell us about your advocacy/organization/project(s)?
+2. Can you tell us about your advocacy?

-3. What made you decide to start this venture/s?
+3. What made you decide to start this venture?

 It came from my Muse, Creator, Universe – whatever you want to call it.
-It’s like a prophecy that I got from the small mountain in Baler. and It’s about time.
-I mean for God’s Sake we had enough of the system.
-We have enough resources for every body, enough abundance for all, enough technology, enough information, It’s about time for a change.
+It’s like a prophecy that I got from the small mountain in Baler.
+And it’s about time.
+We’ve had enough of the system.
+We have enough resources for everybody, enough abundance for all, enough technology, enough information.
+It’s about time for a change.

-4. What is your vision for this project/s?
+4. What is your vision for this project?
 What do you hope to achieve?

 5. What are some of the challenges that you experienced?
 How did you overcome them?